rwiteshbera/rwiteshbera/README.md

 ![Purple and Yellow Colorful Gradient Motivational Quote LinkedIn Article Cover Image (1)](https://user-images.githubusercontent.com/73098407/159363233-72bad6de-a470-4b97-8e8b-c0c85a33852c.png)

-<h3 align="center">I am an undergraduate student and pursuing my B.Tech. in Computer Science and Engineering.
-I am passionate about Development and love to learn new things.
-Currently I am learning Web 3.0.</h3>
+<h3 align="center">Hi, There!
+I'm Rwitesh Bera, A Full Stack Developer.
+I am pursuing B.Tech. in Computer Science and Engineering at Academy of Technology, Kolkata, India.
+I love to build cool projects using frameworks I know.
+Whenever I build or learn something new, I share it with other people on Linkedin and Twitter.
+Recently, I have started learning Blockchain Development.
+I believe blockchain will shape the future of the Internet.</h3>

 ## 🙋‍♂️ About Me